c4deszes/bike-line-protocol/docs/protocol/diagnostics.rst

 The sleep current is encoded differently as they are mostly sub-milliampere values, the scaling is 10uA/inc.

-* 130 means 1.3mA is the peripheral's sleep current (which is quite high)
+* 130 means 1.3mA is the peripheral's sleep current, which is quite high

 Request code is ``0x021X``, the response length is 4 bytes.